greenplastic90/SEI-Project-1/README.md

 ```

-Created an object `levelBuildingBlock` where every value corresponds to a CSS class in the main.css folder.
+I created an object `levelBuildingBlock` where every value corresponds to a CSS class in the main.css folder.
 The idea here is to make it easier for me to keep track of variables I used to build the level.

 ```javascript
 const levelBuildingBlock = {